halt-dos/hd-wiki-public/docs/enterprise/ipam/settings.md

 ##### **Default Lease Time**

 The default duration (in seconds) for which an IP address is leased to a device when the client does not request a specific lease duration.
+If left blank, the DHCP server uses its built-in default.

 ```
 Accepted values: Integer (seconds)

-Default: Blank
+Example: 86400  (24 hours)
 ```

 ##### **Max Lease Time**

 The maximum duration (in seconds) for which an IP address can be leased to a device, regardless of what the client requests.
+If left blank, no upper bound is enforced beyond the DHCP server's built-in limit.

 ```
 Accepted values: Integer (seconds)

-Default: Blank
+Example: 604800  (7 days)
 ```

 ##### **Match By Client ID**